tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how did it feel to get me go to make my own life?
 - have you ever faced total despair? what did you do?
 - what are your guiding principles for doing business?
+- what do you think has been the number one cause of arguments?

 - what world events had the most impact on you while you were growing up? did any of them personally affect your family?